World Youth Day Cologne 2005

 9th international WYD / JMJ - Koln, 16-21 August 2005

-This was Papa Benedict XVI's first pilgrimage abroad as Pope & it was to his homeland.
+This was Pope Benedict XVI's first pilgrimage abroad as Pope & it was to the first World Youth Day in his homeland of Germany.
+The message was written by St John Paul II on the theme:

 Benedict XVI's homily at Mass for the 20th World Youth Day